I don’t remember much from school, and I can only attribute this memory loss to two things.

 One of the only things I felt comfortable with at school was English.
 I remember with such clarity, sitting in my English GCSE exam, with a severe lack of revision done and laying my insolent eyes over the first question which asked me how to make a cup of tea.
 I remember smirking the way I do when someone says something entirely strange and unexpected.
 What an intriguing task, to write about something so mundane in an attempt to make it as interesting as it possibly could be.
 Like carving an angel out of a block of wood.

 This is where I started to take on board different ideas that gently ease the creative juices out of you.
 Writing tasks and thinking games that greased the stiff, stubborn cogs of my brain.
 I have a select few exercises that I almost always use when I write, whether it be poetry, short stories or scripts.
-Over the course of my blog, I intend to share with you everything that helps me, because boy, do I need a lot of help.
+Over time, I intend to share with you everything that helps me, because boy, do I need a lot of help.
 Princess procrastination here.

 So, here is my first writing tip for you.
 Think of something mundane.
 How to make a cup of tea?
 How to run a bath?
 How to get dressed?
 Make it interesting.
 While you’re unlikely to write a critically acclaimed book about how you make your tea in the morning, your brain will start venturing into new territory, you’ll start using words that feel a little foreign on your tongue and you might even shake that dreaded writer’s block.